surminus/cv/README.md

 Achievements in this role:

-  * Gave regular technical lightning talks and interactive workshops aimed at ensuring that software engineers, technical leads, and technical architects are also able to support and improve the platform.
+* Gave regular technical lightning talks and interactive workshops aimed at ensuring that software engineers, technical leads, and technical architects are also able to support and improve the platform
-  * Sped up the overall build time for the main application by decreasing test times from ~15m to ~5m, greatly reducing the development feedback loop.
+* Sped up the overall build time for the main application by decreasing test times from ~15m to ~5m, greatly reducing the development feedback loop
-  * Built, configured, and migrated to a new CI system to replace the out-of-date system previously in use.
+* Built, configured, and migrated to a new CI system to replace the out-of-date system previously in use
 * Unified all infrastructure code into Terraform and replaced manual provisioning tasks with automated instance bootstrapping.
-This saved operational support cost and reduced the complexity and number of tools involved in making changes to the stack.
+This saved operational support cost and reduced the complexity and number of tools involved in making changes to the stack
-  * Wrote a command-line tool in Go for developers to ease deployments and allow working with SSH, AWS, CI, Datadog, Docker, and more.
+* Wrote a command-line tool in Go for developers to ease deployments and allow working with SSH, AWS, CI, Datadog, Docker, and more
-  * Upgraded the servers from Ubuntu 14.04 to Ubuntu 18.04.
+* Upgraded the servers from Ubuntu 14.04 to Ubuntu 18.04
-  * Modernised the platform by migrating from EC2 based deployments to Amazon ECS, focusing on scalability and simplicity while balancing the need for lower cost of ownership by moving to higher value managed services.
+* Modernised the platform by migrating from EC2 based deployments to Amazon ECS, focusing on scalability and simplicity while balancing the need for lower cost of ownership by moving to higher value managed services
 * Scaled the platform to handle an unexpected spike in traffic during COVID-19

-## January 2017–March 2018: Senior Web Operations Engineer for [the Government Digital Service](https://gds.blog.gov.uk/)
+## May 2014–March 2018: Web Operations Engineer for [the Government Digital Service](https://gds.blog.gov.uk/)

-As technical lead for GOV.UK Infrastructure, I led a team of web operations engineers and software engineers, and worked alongside the delivery and product managers in moving GOV.UK toward a modern infrastructure.
+I worked in the GOV.UK Infrastructure team, and worked alongside engineers, delivery managers and product managers in moving GOV.UK toward a modern infrastructure.

 GOV.UK is made up of over 50 microservices, mostly using Ruby on Rails, and the platform includes MySQL, PostgreSQL, MongoDB, Elasticsearch, Jenkins (deployment and CI), Varnish, NGINX, and Redis.
 It is a critical national resource, and so it is essential that the general public are able to reliably access content published on the site.

 Achievements in this role:

-  * Enabled software engineers to deploy code as quickly and safely as possible on the current platform, while maintaining and improving the infrastructure and increasing automation and self-healing.
-This allowed my team to concentrate on improvements rather than maintenance.
-  * Collaborated with other technical leads, delivery managers, and product managers to ensure we were targeting the right goals, and provided guidance and advice based on my experience.
-  * Worked with technical architects to provide the vision for the future of the platform, which included highly available, ephemeral, and dynamic infrastructure and a transition from self-hosted to cloud native services.

-## May 2014–January 2017: Web Operations Engineer for [the Government Digital Service](https://gds.blog.gov.uk/)

-This position involved maintaining and supporting the ongoing needs of the evolving GOV.UK infrastructure.
-As part of this, I provided out-of-hours and in-office second-line support.

-Achievements in this role:

-  * Worked in a multi-disciplinary team, responding to both technical and business needs.
+* Worked in a multi-disciplinary team, responding to both technical and business needs
-  * Made substantial contributions and improvements to our Puppet code.
+* Made substantial contributions and improvements to our Puppet code
-  * Planned and contributed to a number of improvements to functions such as monitoring, logging, CI, deployment, backups, and disaster recovery.
+* Planned and contributed to a number of improvements to functions such as monitoring, logging, CI, deployment, backups, and disaster recovery

 ## June 2008–May 2014: Linux Systems Administrator for [Pulsant](https://www.pulsant.com) (formerly [DediPower Managed Hosting](https://www.theregister.com/2011/10/04/lumison_acquires_dedipower/))